MGanslmeier/CoverageDetector/README.md

 	example <- read_dta("data/example.dta")
 	coverage_df <- TimeCoverageDetector(df = example, unit_var = 'country', time_var = 'year')

-The output might also be a good visualization for your descriptive part in your paper.
+The output might also be a good visualization for the descriptive part in your paper.